-When employees transition from working in the closely-guarded walls of an office to the wild unknown of remote locations, companies have to come up with an entirely new security game plan to ensure they mitigate any and all risks and attacks.
-To make this process less stressful, the following checklist is a great starting point to help safeguard your company’s assets and confidential information.
+When employees transition from working in the closely-guarded walls of an office to the wild unknown of remote locations, companies have to come up with an entirely new security game plan to ensure they mitigate any and all risks and attacks related to remote work security.
+To make this process less stressful, the following checklist is a great starting point to help safeguard your company’s assets and confidential information while employees work remotely.

 1) Determine which endpoint protection you will require for WFH employees.

 When employees work remotely, the level of control you had over their computers while in the office is no longer possible.
 This is when endpoint protection, like Windows Defender, becomes a necessary antivirus tool in order to protect them.
 Requiring all home employees to use an antivirus tool on any machine that access company resources is also highly recommended.
 In addition, consider if you need to use alternative cloud-based means to monitor workstations and review what support console tools you currently use as well as the necessary licenses needed to access computers that aren’t part of your domain.

 To enhance security, companies should consider implementing two-factor authentication (2FA) when adding more remote access solutions.
 This ensures that only authorized admins and users are allowed in, preventing attackers from gaining access.
 Even if companies need to move quickly to allow employees to work remotely, they can still add 2FA as a quick and easy solution.

 VPNs have been a mainstay in remote work security for years, but recently several high-profile vulnerabilities have been exposed.
 To mitigate the risk, companies should ensure that VPN solutions are up-to-date on the server or firewall, as well as on employees’ computers.
 In addition, companies should consider using alternative VPN solutions that offer better security.

 4) Educate employees on COVID-19 scams and update acceptable use policies.